Wait for Me (poem): Music and film adaptions

 In 1942 Aleksandr Lokshin composed a symphonic poem for mezzo-soprano and orchestra on the verses of Wait for me.
 Lokshin composed later a version of the same work for baritone, piano and flute-piccolo.
+In 1943, the poem Wait for Me was turned into a film also entitled Wait for Me that was co-written by Simonov and starred Serova.